 Dr. Liza Jachens presents her research with leading humanitarian CEOs during “Organizational Culture Matters” session

 Liza Jachens, Psychologist and faculty member at Webster University Geneva, joined Oxfam’s CEO and the CEO of Christian Aid for a session to share the results from her research of burnout and mental illness among humanitarian workers.
-The webinar (watch on YouTube) was part of a broader series on Risk Management in Practice, organized for the CHS Alliance "Initiative to Cultivate Caring, Compassionate Aid Organisations" (the ICVA, the CHS Alliance, and PHAP jointly organized the session).
+The webinar was part of a broader series on Risk Management in Practice, organized for the CHS Alliance "Initiative to Cultivate Caring, Compassionate Aid Organisations" (the ICVA, the CHS Alliance, and PHAP jointly organized the session).

 During the webinar, Melissa Pitotti, consultant for the ICVA-CHS Alliance joint project looking at the CEO role in driving organisational culture change and co-Initiator of this CHS Alliance Initiative, provided a summary of the findings generated from recent interviews and focus group discussions with CEOs.
-Amanda Khozi Mukwashi, CEO of Christian Aid, and Dhananjayan (Danny) Sriskandarajah, CEO of Oxfam GB, reflected on their own experiences leading culture change within their organisations.
+Amanda Khozi Mukwashi, CEO of Christian Aid, and Dhananjayan (Danny) Sriskandarajah, CEO of Oxfam GB, reflected on their own experiences leading culture change within their organizations.
 Ann Muraya, Director of Organisation Health for Thrive Worldwide, led a discussion on what it means to have a healthy organizational culture.

 Arese Visconti presents at University of Westminster, CREAM Winter Symposium